 3. Is it fun to try new foods?
 Everyday.
 All summer.

 To the left is kohlrabi: one of my favorite odd veggies.
-We'll help you learn how to incorporate this into your favorite dishes (I put it in fajitas once -- delicious!)
+We'll help you learn how to incorporate this into your favorite dishes (I put it in fajitas -- delicious!)
 And, we'll give you tips to make sure whatever you make with kohlrabi doesn't have the texture of freshly peeled tree bark!

 You will get veggies you love and veggies you just plain don't.